yaghmayi/NexerTest/ReadMe.txt

 	1- MVC Architecture
 	2- SqlLite (Memory database) + pure SQL for data access layer 3- UnitTests for Test assement
-	4- C# language and .net core for backend side
-	5- Angular and bootsatrab for fronend side
+	4- C# language and .net core framework in backend side 5- Angular and bootsatrab packages in fronend side

 Steps to run the project: